arbabiha/Mixing-analysis-2d-flows/README.md

 ## files in the root folder

-* Hypergraph_demo: we do ...
+* Hypergraph_demo: runs forwrad advection and variational system for a 100 second in periodic cavity flow (Re=13000), then plots hypergraphs at various times.
+Simulation time ~150 seconds on my laptop.

-* Mix_norm_demo: this program performs semil-Lagrangian advection of a square blob in periodic cavity flow (Re=13000) and computes the mix-norm of density field in time.
+* Mix_norm_demo: performs semil-Lagrangian advection of a square blob in periodic cavity flow (Re=13000) and then computes the mix-norm of density field at various times.
 It takes ~ 100 seconds on my laptop.

 ## flow data for the paper